bkahlert/netmon/README.md

 # Netmon

-A nmap based network monitor that publishes appearing and disappearing hosts using MQTT.
+A nmap based network scanner that

+- publishes appearing and disappearing hosts using MQTT, and
-Raspberry PI application to monitor your network.
+- provides a Kotlin/JS + Fritz2 based web interface to display the results.

 ## Installation